 LEARN MORE ABOUT OUR LOCALLY DESIGNED AND MANUFACTURED SOLAR WATER HEATER

-The On-Sun DIRECT solar water heater was first designed and built in 1990, and has now been in service for 24 years!
+The On-Sun DIRECT solar geyser was first designed and built in 1990, and has now been in service for 32 years!
 DIRECT means that no heat exchange fluid is involved in this system, making it simpler and more efficient.

-I am happy to offer you my experience and time to consult, discuss and conduct a free site visit to assess your solar water heating requirements, within reasonable distances around Gauteng.
+I have been marketing and installing the On-Sun for nineteen years, and I am happy to offer you my experience and time to consult, discuss and conduct a free site visit to assess your solar water heating requirements, within reasonable distances around Gauteng.
 When you buy an On-Sun system from us, I will personally be on site with my team to install and commission it.
 When you buy our South African On-Sun solar water heating system, you own the system and you make the savings in electricity.
 Every year you save more as the cost of electricity goes up.
+With an expected lifespan of at least 35 years, and quite likely even longer, this is an excellent long-term investment.
+If necessary, old systems can be refurbished at a fraction of the new price.
+This involves returning the unit to the factory for professional attention.

 Most of our installations involve fitting the On-Sun 150 as a pre-heater in series with your existing electric geyser.
-Used correctly, this combination should reduce your geyser’s electricity consumption by around 70 – 80%.
+Used correctly, this combination should reduce your geyser’s electricity consumption by between 60 – 80%.
+Such an installation will also increase your hot water storage capacity by 150 litres.
 Please read our item below about the rationale of installing the On-Sun as a pre-heater to your existing geyser.

 ABOUT GAUTENG SOLAR SOLUTIONS

-We promote, market and instal On-Sun South African Solar Water Heaters in Gauteng Province, the vibrant business and economic hub of South Africa.
-I am a professional energy practitioner, Associate Professor of Energy Studies at the University of Johannesburg, and Visiting Associate Professor at the University of the Witwatersrand.
-I teach post-graduate courses in energy, notably the BSc Honours programme in Energy Studies at UJ and the energy module for the MSc programme in Environmental Science at Wits.
+We promote, market and instal On-Sun South African Solar Geysers in Gauteng Province, the vibrant business and economic hub of South Africa.
+I am a professional energy practitioner, past Associate Professor of Energy Studies at the University of Johannesburg, and current Visiting Associate Professor at the University of the Witwatersrand.
+I have taught post-graduate courses in energy, notably the BSc Honours programme in Energy Studies at UJ and the Energy and Environment module for the MSc programme in Environmental Science at Wits.

 Below is one that Willi installed in Ladybrand in 1980.
 In April 2007 he removed the system for refurbishing.
 Although the old fibreglass covers were almost completely opaque, the system was still working and making hot water.
-After cleaning the panels and fitting new toughened glass, the 34 year old system is now as good as new again!
+After cleaning the panels and fitting new toughened glass, the 27 year old system was as good as new again!
+And that was 15 years ago!

 Van Leer panels before refurbishing